Altyd/Systema/docs/TROUBLESHOOTING.md

-# SystemA - Installation Troubleshooting Guide
+# SystemA - Troubleshooting Guide

+## Collaboration Issues

+### Collaborators Cannot See Shared Architectures

+If collaborators cannot see architectures that have been shared with them, this is likely due to Row Level Security (RLS) policies in Supabase.

+**Solution:**
+Run the SQL script in `supabase_rls_fix.sql` in your Supabase SQL Editor.
+This will update the RLS policies to properly handle shared architectures.

+## Installation Issues

-## Issue: "ENOSPC: no space left on device"
+### Issue: "ENOSPC: no space left on device"

 This error occurs when there's insufficient disk space to install npm packages.